Generic name: amlodipine and benazepril (oral route) [ am-LOE-di-peen-BES-i-late, ben-AZ-e-pril-hye-droe-KLOR-ide ]

 Medically reviewed by Drugs.com.
 Last updated on Mar 13, 2022.

-When pregnancy is detected, discontinue amlodipine besylate/benazepril hydrochloride as soon as possible as drugs that act directly on the renin-angiotensin system can cause fetal toxicity including injury and death to the developing fetus .
+Discontinue amlodipine besylate/benazepril hydrochloride as soon as possible if pregnancy is detected.
+This drug can cause injury and death to the fetus .

 Commonly used brand name(s)

 In the U.S.

 Available Dosage Forms:

 Uses for Lotrel